Why Travellers Trust Reviews Before Booking Any Service

 What makes a review feel real

-Time also shapes trust.
-New posts show what the place feels like now, not five years ago.
-A review from long ago may fit a staff member who no longer works there.
 User history helps as well.
-A person who shares many tips often sounds steadier than someone who posts once in rage.
+I find a person who shares many tips often sounds steadier than someone who posts once in rage.
 Photos help most of all.
-A real room view or a plain meal tray can settle doubt fast.
+A real room view or a plain meal tray shows you exactly what they are talking about.

 How reviews change service quality